 Raffaello Pantucci is a Senior Research Fellow at the Royal United Services Institute (RUSI) in London, and co-founder of this blog.
 A widely published author, his writing on China, Central Asia, terrorism and more can be found at raffaellopantucci.com.
 He is the author of the forthcoming We Love Death As You Love Life: Britain’s Suburban Mujahedeen (Hurst/Columbia University Press).
 You can also follow him on Twitter @raffpantucci.

 Sarah Lain is a Research Fellow at the Royal United Services Institute (RUSI) in London.
 She was formerly with the corporate intelligence team at KPMG, working on integrity due diligence, fraud investigations and anti-bribery and corruption risk assessments, with a focus on Russia and the CIS.
 Prior to KPMG, Sarah was also an associate consultant with Control Risks.
 Having lived in Ukraine and Russia, she is fluent in Russian.

-Sue Anne Tay is a photographer and author of the widely-read blog ShanghaiStreetStories.com which focuses on documenting urbanization trends and heritage architecture in Shanghai.
-Her work has been widely exhibited and published in Foreign Policy, The Atlantic, amongst others.
-She is also a Senior Vice President at a foreign bank in Shanghai, China.
+Sue Anne Tay is a Global Director at Young China Watchers (YCW) and former strategy executive at HSBC China.
+She Sue Anne is also a photographer and author of Shanghai Street Stories, which documents urbanization trends and heritage architecture in Shanghai.
+Her work has been widely published in The Guardian, Foreign Policy, The Atlantic, Asia Society amongst others.

 We can be reached at chinaincentralasia[at]gmail.com or contact us via our Contact Page.